 The first Norwex product I owned was the Window Cloth, it didn’t take me long to use it wrong.
-The cloth came without any instructions, so I used it with Windex.
-I thought I was being environmentally friendly by not using paper towel with my Windex.
+The cloth didn’t come with any instructions, so I used it with Windex.
+I thought I was being environmentally-friendly by not using paper towel with my Windex.
 Needless to say, my windows and mirrors were a mess.

 The Window Cloth is now one of my favourite products and I give it as a gift to bless other homes.
 It is often the first product customers will try and love!

 - Chrome / Knickknacks

 - Patio Tables

 It is woven with the superior microfiber embedded with the Norwex exclusive BacLock™ agent.
 The BacLock in the cloth goes to work to self-purify and inhibits odors from bacteria, mold and mildew growth within the cloth.